-Wilson Security is firmly committed to the international principles that underpin human rights, particularly in the areas of Employment, Industrial Relations, Anti-Corruption and Environment.
+Wilson Security is firmly committed to the international principles that underpin human rights and modern slavery, particularly in the areas of Employment, Industrial Relations, Anti-Corruption and Environment.

 Our Human Rights Policy explains what we mean by that commitment and aims to provide clear expectations for everyone who works for us and with us.